tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 [^2]: G. Chaitin.
 To a mathematical theory of evolution and biological creativity.
 Technical Report 391, Centre for Discrete Mathematics and Theoretical Computer Science, 2010. <https://www.cs.auckland.ac.nz/research/groups/CDMTCS/researchreports/391greg.pdf>.
 [^3]: Radó, Tibor (May 1962).
 "On non-computable functions".
 Bell System Technical Journal.
 41 (3): 877–884. <https://en.wikipedia.org/wiki/Busy_beaver>
 [^4]: Lubeck, Brian & Ponomarenko, Vadim.
 (2018).
 [Subsums of the Harmonic Series](https://vadim.sdsu.edu/lp.pdf).
 The American Mathematical Monthly.
 125. 351-355.
 10.1080/00029890.2018.1420996.
+[^5]: If the candidate is too small, it is left-padded with zeroes to ensure this equality holds.
-[^5]: Consider the prefix-free language which is defined:
+[^6]: Consider the prefix-free language which is defined:
     - If the first bit is a zero, treat the rest of the stream as input to the interpreter of some other prefix-free language (Lisp etc).
     - If the first bit is a one, continue reading the input until you reach a zero.
 Set *b* to be the number of initial ones read.
 Read *2<sup>2<sup>b</sup></sup> - b - 1* bits after the first zero (for a total of *2<sup>2<sup>b</sup></sup>* bits), then halt.